 To regain a little more anonymity, a virtual private network (VPN) masks your IP address and reassigns you a new one, so that you appear to be surfing from a separate location.
 Each time you log into the VPN, you get a new IP address, preventing people (such as your employer, say) from monitoring what websites you visit.

-What to do: Check out a free VPN such as CyberGhost which works on Mac, PC and Android; monthly plans from $5.83 (now from $2.91, as all plans are 50% off through 12/27/2015) if you want to use it on iOS, or want a faster connection.
+What to do: Check out a free VPN such as CyberGhost which works on Mac and PC; monthly plans from $5.83 (promotional offer of $2.50/month until 01-15=17, billed annually), if you want to use it on Android or iOS, or want a faster connection.
+Using a VPN is also a good way to protect your data on public WiFi networks.

 Download a private, anonymous browser